Flight Delay Compensation in the UK: Your Rights and How to Claim up to £520 (€600)

 Are infants entitled to flight delay compensation?

-If you purchased a seat for your infant, then they are entitled to compensation, but if you didn’t purchase a ticket for them, then they are not eligible for compensation.
+If you purchased a seat for your infant, then they are entitled to compensation.

 Can you claim flight compensation on behalf of a child?